krishkalai07/Chess/README.md

 "Wait... why am I able to move this... (the king will be in check) ...
 Oh.
 Why does this king say it didn't move \**sigh*\*"

 Ok, how does stalemate not work, but checkmate works perfectly fine?

+All checks are checkmates.
+Yes that's my new rule.